Upcoming Events

 Speaker: Dr. Cristian Mendoza Ruvalcaba, DNP, APRN, FNP-C, CPNP-PC, CNE

 Dr. Cristian Mendoza Ruvalcaba is a board-certified Nurse Educator, Family Nurse Practitioner, and Pediatric Primary Care Nurse Practitioner residing in Southern Oregon.
-His interests include health policy advocacy, best practices in teaching and learning, quality improvement initiatives, LGBTQIA+ healthcare, and the care of monolingual Spanish-speaking populations.
-He is an active member of the NAHN Education Committee and the NAHN Portland chapter, serves on the Oregon Nurses Association Cabinet on Health Policy, and is a Board Member of the Jackson County Public Health Advisory Board.
-Additionally, Dr. Mendoza Rubalcaba participated in the 2026 NAHN Hispanic Health Policy Summit.
+His professional interests include health policy advocacy, evidence-based teaching and learning practices, and improving healthcare for monolingual Spanish-speaking populations.
+He is an active member of the NAHN Education Committee and the NAHN Portland Chapter, serves on the Oregon Nurses Association Cabinet on Health Policy, and is a Board Member of the Jackson County Public Health Advisory Board.
+In 2026, Dr. Mendoza Ruvalcaba was a candidate for the Oregon State Senate, reflecting his commitment to public service and advancing policies that support the health and well-being of Oregonians.

 Click Here to Register